ye-guo/ye-guo.github.io/_pages/home.md

 3) If you do not satisfy the requirements above, but have a strong passion for research excellence, you are still welcome to contact me;

-4) All applicants must satisfy all the basic requirements of the HK PolyU: \url{https://www.polyu.edu.hk/gs/prospective-students/how-to-apply/}.
+4) All applicants must satisfy all the basic requirements of the HK [PolyU]{https://www.polyu.edu.hk/gs/prospective-students/how-to-apply/}.
 Should have solid mathematical foundations and experience in one or more of the following areas (depending on research directions you want to pursue): Building energy systems, electric power systems, electricity markets, electric vehicles, renewable energy, deep learning, and large language models.

 I also welcome applicants for postdocs, visiting scholars, and research assistants.